linq2js/tenx/readme.md

 ### Scaling up the application

-Defining all the state, actions one object would not work very well for a large application.
+Defining all the state, actions one object would not work very well for a large application (refer [this](https://codesandbox.io/s/tenx-todos-6f38j?file=/src/store/index.js)).
 A convention in tenx is to split these concepts into different files behind folders representing a domain of the application.

 **counter/store.js**